 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.

-First priority in each category will be given to children who will have an older sibling attending the school in September 2018.
+First priority in categories 1 to 5 will be given to children who will have an older sibling attending the school in September 2019.

 Where there are places available for some, but not all applicants within a particular criterion priority will be given to children living closest to the school determined by the shortest distance.
 In assessing home to school distance the LA uses a Geographic Information System (GIS) to identify and measure the shortest route utilising only the Ordnance Survey Integrated Transport Network (ITN) and Urban Paths Network (UPN) which are national recognised datasets.
 The LA will not include any other routes or any other method of measurement.
 Routes are measured from the centre point* of the child’s house, or in the case of a flat from the centre point* of the building, to the nearest school site entrance.
 In all cases the GIS identifies the route to be measured by connecting in a straight line the centre point* of the child’s house to the closest point on the nearest route on the ITN/UPN.